FreeBSD/amd64 (pc3.example.org) (ttyv0) login:

 "ada1s3e" is the fifth partition in the third slice of the second SATA disk drive.

 Finally, each disk on the system is identified.
 A disk name starts with a code that indicates the type of disk, and then a number, indicating which disk it is.
-Unlike slices, disk numbering starts at 0.
+Unlike partitions and slices, disk numbering starts at 0.
 Common codes are listed in Disk Device Names.

 s, the slice number, and then the partition letter.